-Home » Store » Rock, Mineral and Fossil Collections » Shortwave / Longwave Ultraviolet Lamp
+Home » Store » Rock, Mineral and Fossil Collections » Shortwave / Midwave / Longwave Ultraviolet Light

-Exposure to shortwave or longwave UV light can cause skin and eye injury.
-Do not look into a UV lamp.
-Take care not to shine the lamp towards the face of a person or pet, and do not shine it directly onto the skin.
-Eye protection should be used at all times while using the M12 lamp.
-UV-blocking safety glasses or UV-blocking prescription glasses should be worn.
-Clothing that covers the arms, legs, hands and feet should be worn if this UV lamp will be used for extended periods.
+Exposure to shortwave, midwave, or longwave UV light can cause skin and eye injury.
+UV-blocking safety glasses or UV-blocking prescription glasses should be worn at all times while using the 3-in-1 UV flashlight.
+Do not look into a UV light.
+Take care not to shine the light towards the face of a person or pet, and do not shine it directly onto the skin.
+Clothing that covers the arms, legs, hands, and feet should be worn if this UV light will be used for extended periods of time.

 Darkness Required for Best Viewing

-Most objects that respond to a UV light have a response that is too subtle to be seen under normal daylight or under the normal illumination of a classroom or office.
-Fluorescent objects are best observed by taking them into a dark room or closet and illuminating them with the ultraviolet lamp.
-The darker the surroundings, the better you will be able to observe a fluorescent response, especially if that response is weak.
+Most objects that respond to an ultraviolet light have a response that is too subtle to be seen under normal daylight or under the normal illumination of a classroom or office.
+Fluorescent objects are best observed by taking them into a dark room or closet and illuminating them with the UV light.
+The darker the surroundings, the better you will be able to observe a fluorescent response, especially if that response is not very strong.

 Specifications